tnarg/smaz/README.md

 ## Notes

-smaz is not a direct port of the C version.
-It is not guaranteed that the output of `smaz.Compress` will be precisely the same as the C library.
-However, the output should be decompressible by the C library, and the output of the C library should be decompressible by `smaz.Decompress`.
+This is not a direct port of the C version.
+It is not guaranteed that the output of `smaz.Encode` will be precisely the same as the C library.
+However, the output should be decompressible by the C library, and the output of the C library should be decompressible by `smaz.Decode`.

 ## Author

-[Salvatore Sanfilippo](https://github.com/antirez) designed smaz and wrote [C implementation]](https://github.com/antirez/smaz).
+[Salvatore Sanfilippo](https://github.com/antirez) designed SMAZ and wrote [C implementation]](https://github.com/antirez/smaz).

 [Caleb Spare](https://github.com/cespare) wrote initial [Go port](https://github.com/cespare/go-smaz).

-[Krzysztof Kowalczyk](http://blog.kowalczyk.info) improved speed of decompression (2x faster) and compression (1.3x).
+[Krzysztof Kowalczyk](http://blog.kowalczyk.info) improved speed of decompression (2.4x faster) and compression (1.3x faster).

 ## Contributors